RWKV/RWKV-wiki/docs/basic/FAQ.md

 Where key information is stored in the hidden state (decided by the model weights), and is read against the current state.
 Effectively providing a form of trained "attention" against past tokens inside the hidden state, from the current token.

+## What is the RWKV chat commands ?

+RWKV.cpp and the RWKV discord chat bot include the following special commands.
+Which you can use accordingly.

+You can configure the following setting anytime.

+- `-temp=X` : Set the temperature of the model to X, where X is between 0.2 to 5
+- `-top_p=Y` : Set top_p to be between 0.0 and 1.0

+You can only use one of the following command per prompt.

+- `+reset` : Reset the current chat history to its initial state
+- `+gen` : Generate a response continuing from the prompt
+    - `+++` : Continue the generation of response
+    - `++` : Retry with an alternative response
+- `+i` : Generate a response using the prompt as an instruction (using instruction template)
+- `+qa` : Generate a response using the prompt as a question, from a blank state (using question answer template)
+- `+` : Retry with an alternative chat reply (default mode is chat mode, unless you used the +gen / +i / +qa command)

+These commands are implemented by the `chat.py` code, and are not part of the model itself.

 ## I would like to study more on the architecture, where should I go ?

 If you are not not familiar machine learning, I would recommend [Andrej Karpathy series on neural networks](https://www.youtube.com/watch?v=VMj-3S1tku0&list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ&ab_channel=AndrejKarpathy) - this would help provide a good foundation on various neural network architectures concepts.